rishsri/rishsri/README.md

 🧐 More About Me:
-🔭   I’m currently working on club_house_clone
+🔭 Mostly working on JavaScript, React and Node.js
 🌱 I’m currently learning Typescript;
-👨🏻‍💻   Most of my projects are available on Github
-💬   Ask me about anything tech related, I am happy to help;
+⚡ Loves sharing knowledge through technical articles 👨🏻‍💻   Most of my projects are available on [Github](https://github.com/rishsri?tab=repositories) 💬 Ask me about anything tech related, I am happy to help;
-📫   Feel free to ping me on <https://www.linkedin.com/in/rishabh-srivastava-020725181/>
+📫 Feel free to ping me on [Linkedin](https://www.linkedin.com/in/rishabh-srivastava-020725181/)